 Ah Salzburg…!
 The city of Mozart and Sound of Music; famous for its mountainous backdrop and baroque UNESCO Old Town.
-Salzburg was the first stop on my trip through Austria and I was super excited to spend four days there.
+There are so many things to do in Salzburg, the first stop on my trip through Austria.
+I was beyond excited to spend four days there.

 Want the full Sound of Music experience while you’re reading this post?
 Stop everything you’re doing, follow this link to Youtube and listen to the song while you read.
 (More Sound of Music links below).

 MORE AUSTRIA TRAVEL TIPS: GET MAPS, ITINERARIES AND GERMAN PHRASES

 Here’s a brief list of the top 10 things to do in Salzburg, and it includes all the main sights.
 You can easily spend a week in Salzburg, but for the ten sights and attractions mentioned in this post, you’ll only need a couple of days.

 - Mozartkugel at Fürst Café

 - Mirabell Gardens and Palace